 - Affective disorders, such as treatment-resistant obsessive-compulsive disorder

-Patients will work closely with our deep brain stimulation team, led by a board-certified neurosurgeon, Dr. Esmiralda Henderson, and a neurologist, Dr. Randall Hamilton.
+Patients will work closely with our deep brain stimulation team, led by central Iowa’s only fellowship-trained neurosurgeon, specializing in DBS, Esmiralda Henderson, M.D., and a neurologist, Randall Hamilton, M.D.
 Together, they will monitor your progress and help adjust the electrical pulses from the lead.